FAQs - alternate weekly waste collections

 The only bin a resident can swap for is a large 240 litre black household bin.
 This would replace the current 140 litre version at your home.
 There are no other sizes available.

-I’ve submitted my early bird form and made payment for a 240 litre household black bin.
+I’ve submitted my form and made payment for a 240 litre household black bin.
 When will I receive it and what do I need to do?

 You do not need to do anything else at this stage.
-We will be in touch with you via the email address you’ve provided in July or August to arrange your bin swap.
-Please look out for this email – there is no need to contact us in the meantime.
+We will be in touch with you via the email address you’ve provided to arrange your bin swap.
+Please allow up to four weeks for this swap to take place.

 Can I keep my 140 litre waste bin as well as paying £38 for a 240 litre bin?